chris-windsor/magic-ctf/README.md

 ## Installation/Starting up

 - Start MongoDB server
-- Run: `npm install`
+- Run: `npm i`
-- Run: `npm run dev` for dev mode or `npm start` for production mode
+- Run: `npm run dev` for dev mode OR `npm run generate` then `npm run start` for production mode

 ## Usage

-- Copy admin password from start up logs
+- Copy admin password from server start up logs
-- Log into admin account and configure game to liking
+- Log into admin account and configure game to your liking
-- Start game when everyone is registered and ready
+- Start game when everyone is registered and ready to begin

 ## License